Used also for military purposes ...

 Here are some links to get in touch with the "real" stuff:

-SuperSoft (Maranatha) ADA Compiler 2.1 can be found here or as a single zip file here, a scanned manual is located here
+SuperSoft (Maranatha) ADA Compiler 2.1 can be found here or as a single zip file here (local mirror), a scanned manual is located here.
+An early version (v1.20) can be downloaded now also here (local mirror).
+Also, the very first version (v1.00) can be found here.

-RR Software's Janus ADA 1.50 Compiler is located here or here
+RR Software's Janus ADA 1.50 Compiler is located here (local mirror) or here (there is also a version 1.45 here).

 A comparison can be found here (thanks to atarimagazines.com), or locally mirrored as RTF file.